szilvia-csernus/community-transport/TESTING.md

 * My mentor noticed that when he signed in on a Samsung Galaxy S20 device in the Chrome browser, received double welcome messages.
     - This issue never happened on any of my devices.
 Unfortunately, I could not replicate the issue, therefore, I could not find a solution.
     ![Double Welcome Message](testing-images/bug-double-welcomes.jpg)
+* When registering a `New Request`, one can select the same address for pickup and dropoff.
+Although it is not a real life issue and it does not break the code, this bug will be rectified in later versions.